-Prominent display of website’s hero and his expertise
+- Prominent display of the website’s hero and his expertise

 Imagine if every CV looked like Marcos Rezende’s page.
 As an Ottawa-based UX designer, Marcos created a single-page website not only to showcase his impressive set of skills but also unselfishly demonstrate what a UX design should look like.

 In one neat package, he managed to place both his credentials, impressive portfolio and approach, while staying fateful to undeniably eye-pleasing design.

 There are no crazy animations and interactive elements, but rather, just a hint of technical brilliance (such as the case in the animated signature on the top-left-hand side that leads to the About me section).
 The lack of obvious, on-the-nose “wow effects” only bolsters and inspires users to learn more.